greeniot/RaspberryPi-Basics-Sample/README.md

 ### Linux

 It is likely that your Linux distribution already ships with a remote desktop viewer.
 Just search for a `Remote Desktop Viewer` application in the menu bar.
-When asked for the address or hostname of the VNC server, enter `vnc://169.254.0.XXX:5901`, where `XXX` needs to be replaced by the number you used for the IP address of the RPi.
+When asked for the address or hostname of the VNC server, enter `169.254.0.XXX:5901`, where `XXX` needs to be replaced by the number you used for the IP address of the RPi.
+Depending on the application you might be required to use `vnc://169.254.0.XXX:5901` instead.
 The weird number `5901` is explained at the end of this section.
 You will be asked for a password, which is the first one you entered when setting up the VNC server on the RPi.
-Then the desktop of the Raspberry should pop up in its own window.
+Then the desktop of the Raspberry should pop up in a new window.

-If your distribution does not contain a remote desktop viewer, you can install TightVNC just like we did on the RPi.
+If your distribution does not contain a remote desktop viewer, you can install TightVNC almost like we did on the RPi.
 Note that while we installed `tightvncserver` on the RPi we now just want a viewer.
 So on your laptop (*not the RPi*) type

 ```sh
 sudo apt-get install xtightvncviewer
 ```

-To connect to the running session on the RPi simply type
+To connect to the running session on the RPi simply enter

 ```sh
 vncviewer 169.254.0.XXX:5901
 ```

-Again, you might have to replace `5901` by `1` or `5501` and `XXX` by the number you used for the RPi's IP address.
+Again, you might have to replace `:5901` by `:1` or `:5501` as explained at the end of the section.

 ### Windows

 On Windows you can download a VNC viewer software (32 or 64 bit) from [tightvnc.com](http://www.tightvnc.com/).
 After installation, launch the `TightVNC viewer` from the start menu.
 You will be asked for an IP address or hostname of the VNC server you want to connect to.
 Enter `169.254.0.XXX::5901`, where you need to replace `XXX` with the number you chose for the IP address of the RPi.
 If that is not working, instead of `::5901` also try `:5901` or simply `:1`.
 The weird number `5901` is explained at the end of this section.
 Next, click `Connect` and you will be asked for a password, which is the first one you entered when setting up the VNC server on the RPi.
-Then the desktop of the Raspberry should pop up in its own window.
+Then the desktop of the Raspberry should pop up in a new window.

 ### MacOS

 On MacOS you do not need any extra software.
 There is an inbuilt Screen Sharing app, which is located at `System/Library/CoreServices/Application/Screen Sharing.app`.
-You can also just search for Screen Sharing with Spotlight.
+You can also just search for _Screen Sharing_ with Spotlight.
 When you launch the screen sharing app you will be asked to enter the hostname of the VNC server.
-Here we enter the IP address of the RPi followed by the number `5901`, see image below.
+Here we enter the IP address of the RPi followed by the number `:5901`, see image below.
 The weird number `5901` is explained at the end of this section.
-You will be asked for a password, which is the first one you entered when setting up the VNC server on the RPi.
+When you click on `Connect` you will be asked for a password, which is the first one you entered when setting up the VNC server on the RPi.
+Then the desktop of the Raspberry should pop up in a new window.

 ![MacOS Screen Sharing](images/mac_vnc.png)

-Alternatively, you can also just open Finder, click on *Go* in the menu bar and then *Connect to Server...* (or simply press `⌘K`).
+Alternatively to the Screen Sharing app, you can also just open Finder, click on *Go* in the menu bar at the very top of you desktop and then *Connect to Server...* (or simply press `⌘K`).
 Then enter `vnc://169.254.0.XXX:5901` (replace `XXX` by the number you chose in the RPi's IP address), like in this screenshot

 ![MacOS Screen Sharing Alternative](images/mac_vnc_go.png)